Lords of the Fallen (2023 video game)

 Lords of the Fallen is an action role-playing video game developed by Hexworks and published by CI Games.
-A successor to the 2014 video game of the same name, the game was released for PlayStation 5, Windows, and Xbox Series X/S on 13 October 2023.
-Upon release, it received mixed-to-positive reviews from critics and sold over one million units in the first ten days since release.
+A reboot to the 2014 video game of the same name, the game was released for PlayStation 5, Windows, and Xbox Series X/S on 13 October 2023.
+It received mixed reviews from critics and sold over one million units in the first ten days since release.

 Gameplay

 Lords of the Fallen is an action role-playing video game played from a third-person perspective.
-Like its predecessor, players can use both melee weapons and magic to defeat enemies, and the gameplay adapts elements from soulsborne games.
-The game's campaign can also be completed cooperatively with another player.
-The game also features a player-versus-player multiplayer mode.
+Like its predecessor, players can use melee weapons and magic to defeat enemies, and the gameplay adapts elements from soulsborne games.
+The game's campaign can be completed cooperatively with another player.
+The game features a player-versus-player multiplayer mode.

 At the beginning of the game, players can create and customize their own player avatar, and choose from one of nine character classes.
-The game is set in an interconnected world, one that is several times bigger than that from the 2014 game.
-In this game, two worlds are layered on top of each other.
-The world of Axiom is the realm of the living, but players can use a magical lantern to access Umbral, the realm of the dead.
+The game is set in an interconnected world, one that is several times bigger than the original 2014 game.
+Two distinct worlds are layered on top of each other.
+The world of Axiom is the realm of the living and players can use a magical lantern to access the world of Umbral, the realm of the dead.
 Despite sharing the same physical space, an inaccessible area in one realm may be reached by visiting the other realm.
-When the player is killed, they will be transported to Umbral in which they must return to Axiom and retrieve lost experience points, called Vigor in the game.
-When the player is killed in the Umbral realm, they will respawn in their last save point and lose their unspent XPs.
-Savepoints are far and few in each region, though players can craft their own savepoints using materials collected from Umbral monsters.
+A two life system, when the player is killed the first time in Axiom, they will be transported to Umbral (for a second chance), until they can return to the realm of the living.
+However, if the player is killed again a second time in Umbral, they will respawn back in Axiom at their last save point and lose all their unspent experience points.
+These lost experience points called Vigor, can only be reclaimed by returning to the location of their characters death.
+Savepoints in each region are few and far between, though if they choose to, players can craft their own savepoints using materials collected from Umbral monsters.